Should I Put Off Procrastinating?

 pro.cras.ti.nate – delay or postpone action; put off doing something: it won’t be this price for long, so don’t procrastinate.

-Everybody raise their hands if they ever procrastinate on anything?
+Everybody, please raise your hands if you have ever been procrastinating on anything?

 I have things in my life I consider a chore, boring to do, and lacking fun.